EDC Creations Book Promotions

 I then went to the African American Literature section and really got pissed.
 The African American section was 9 feet long and each rack was 5 rows per, and very sparse.
 Not only was it romance it was also fiction, non fiction, and bio’s scattered in or shall I say peppered in.
 I started looking for some authors I know recently released new books.
 Hmmmm I am not happy, one Seduction and Lies, Donna Hill’s newest release, one Gotta Keep On Tryin’ De Berry and Grant one Tempting The Mogul, Marcia’s new book, 6 Something On The Side, Carl Weber’s book released last January 2008, and I could keep going be you get the point.

-, it was the weekend, but re-stock damn it.
+Yes maybe they were sold, it was the weekend, but re-stock damn it.
 It was not kept and not in order at all.
 I went to my friendly African American salesperson and asked her what’s up with this???
 And why are we segregated?, Ain’t Obama in office now?
 We both laughed but she understood where I was coming from.
 She said the same argument that I’ve heard repeatedly, half the people want an African American section and half don’t.

 That was still no excuse for the way the section looked.